WalletConnect/walletconnect-specs/relay/relay-network.md

 Relay servers will route messages through other servers in the network that also have matching subscribers on a topic whilst maintaing the same expected behavior described by a publisher when requested to its own server

-## Iridium Message
+## Network Message

-An Iridium message is defined as a serialized message of a successfully cached message from a publishing request from a connected client with one of the servers.
+An Network message is defined as a serialized message of a successfully cached message from a publishing request from a connected client with one of the servers.

 Context: